 Then the priest and deacon, out of a knowledge of their own unworthiness to approach the chalice, make three low bows saying, 'O God, be gracious unto me, the sinner.'
-Many of the faithful, knowing their own hearts, and in awe that Christ enters under the roof of the house of our souls do the same.

 The deacon proclaims: 'Let us attend.'
 And the priest exclaims while elevating the Bread: 'The Holy Things are for the holy.'
 The faithful respond 'One is Holy, One is Lord, Jesus Christ, to the Glory of God the Father.
 Amen.'